 5. Think about the context

 Evaluations are by nature judgmental and specific.
 In order to make them meaningful and helpful, it’s important to focus on the context of the issues so that neither party views the evaluation as an attack.

-”Mindfulness widens attentional breadth,” concluded a multi-university study.
+”Mindfulness widens attentional breadth,” concluded a multi-university study (previously cited).
 “This quality makes it valuable for experts.”

 Widening your attention means looking at the context of your employee, the situation, and any issues at hand.
 “Be aware of how external conditions impact the complexity of your interaction.
 Culture, sex, and geographic location affect how individuals interact with one another.
 A person’s mood will also affect how they approach and receive communication.
 On top of that, outside circumstances will allow for a clear, uninterrupted exchange… or not” (Steps to Have a Mindful Conversation).